isovalent/ebpf-docs/docs/linux/helper-function/bpf_trace_printk.md

 ## Usage

-This helper is a "printk()-like" facility for debugging.
+This helper is a <nospell>"printk()-like"</nospell> facility for debugging.
 It prints a message defined by format `fmt` (of size `fmt_size`) to file `/sys/kernel/tracing/trace` from TraceFS, if available.
 It can take up to three additional `u64` arguments (as an eBPF helpers, the total number of arguments is limited to five).

 !!! warning
     A commonly made mistake is to call `bpf_trace_printk` with a literal string like